-Located in the original residence of Mr. and Mrs. George Mulholland, the modest middle-class family home in Ridgetown was constructed in 1875 for $200.00.
-Like most builds in rural areas at this time, the house was designed as a typical Gothic revival home with a symmetrical floor plan, front and side porches and a single front gable above the centre front door.
+Located in the original residence of Mr. and Mrs. George Mulholland, the modest middle-class family home in Ridgetown was constructed in 1875 for $200.
+As most were built in rural areas at this time, the house was designed as a typical Gothic revival home with a symmetrical floor plan, front and side porches, and a single front gable above the centre front door.

 As Ridgetown was gearing up for the town's 1975 centennial celebration, the Ridgetown Rotary Club purchased the house as their centennial project.
 With the guidance of the Ridgetown & District Historical Society, the Ridge House Museum was born.

 Established to collect and preserve artifacts and specimens significant to the area represented by Ridgetown and the former Howard Township, the Ridge House Museum presents and promotes the history of this region.

 Let your kid's imagination grow in our fun-filled, interactive, totally hands-on, innovative, and creative space at Ridge House Museum.
 Have fun with the whole family while exploring the history of Ridge House.

 From light-up tables to magnet walls, there is much to keep everyone engaged with each visit.
 Enjoy time together in this natural-themed space by making new monthly crafts, and playing with different building materials and games.
 Features include a

 PA Day Club - Blooming Art